appcircleio/appcircle-docusaurus/docs/marketplace/visual-studio-marketplace/testing-distribution/index.md

 You can discover more about this extension and install it by: https://marketplace.visualstudio.com/items?itemName=Appcircle.build-release-task

-### How to Add the Appcircle Distribute Task Extension to Your Pipeline
+### How to Add the Appcircle Distribute Action to Your Pipeline

 To install the Appcircle Distribute Task Extension, follow these steps: